 Walking the small streets makes you travel back in time.

-Corsica Photos of a magical land
+Amazing Corsica Landscapes - a magical land

 I have been regularly blown away while traveling through Corsica.
 Sometimes if felt like being in another world or another planet.
 Below are a few examples.